 \section{Methods}

-This section briefly introduces the sensors used in the data collection process along with data collection protocols.
-We briefly discuss the methods used to extract features from the video data and provide a summary of sensors used for biomedical data acquisition.
+This section briefly introduces the sensors and protocols used in the data collection process.
+We also discuss the methods used to extract features from the video data and provide a summary of the sensors used for biomedical data acquisition.

-The data was collected in two locations: Tampere University, Finland, and the University of Louisiana at Lafayette, USA.
-The institutional review board of the University of Louisiana at Lafayette and the Tampere region's ethics committee approved the study's protocol for the corresponding locations (SP-21-144-IRI and 50/2021).
-The data collected at both sites aim to collect facial expressions and biometric signals under different stress levels.
-The stress levels are determined via National Aeronautics and Space Administration Task Load Index (NASA-TLX) questionnaires\cite{hart2006nasa, hart1988development}.